October 13, 2014

 SERMO is a doctors’ ‘lounge’ where doctors candidly share their true feelings about their profession and lives, but it’s also a place where doctors learn from one another by asking each other real life questions, advice and second opinions about medicine.

 Over the course of a decade, doctors have built an important medical knowledge bank within SERMO by virtue of those questions and answers.

-With over 270,000 verified U.S. physicians from 96 specialties and subspecialties, representing 40 percent of the American medical community, the doctors-only member base closely aligns with national physician demographics, as reported by the AMA.
+With over 270,000 verified U.S. physicians from 96 specialties and subspecialties, representing 40 percent of the American medical community, the doctors-only member base closely aligns with national physician demographics.
 SERMO harnesses the collective wisdom of physicians, enabling medical crowdsourcing, knowledge sharing and thus the advancement of medicine.